-This year's Fact Book is available online on the New College of Florida website at ncf.edu/fact-books and also at ncf.edu/publications.
+This year's Fact Book is available online on the New College of Florida website at ncf.edu/fact-book.
 If you would like a printed copy, it can be downloaded from the website and printed for reference.
 We would like to encourage you to contact us with any questions and feel free to send us your comments and suggestions for improving future editions.

-Hui-Min Wen, Ph.D., Director Preston Bennett, Coordinator Christine Bisch, Data Coordinator
+Hui-Min Wen, Ph.D., Director